toptal/gitignore.io/README.md

 ## Resources

-* [gitignore.io] - Generate useful .gitignore files for your project.
+* [gitignore.io] - Create useful .gitignore files for your project.
 * [gitignore templates] - A list of .gitignore templates provided maintained by GitHub
-* [gitignore Manual Page] - Offical manual for using .gitignore files
+* [gitignore Manual Page] - Official manual for using .gitignore files

 ## Logos